whenslunch/azureml-no-tabi/1.deploy-ext-hf-model/README.md

 - 1 variational autoencoder (vae)
 - scheduler

-There are a few ways to deal with this but one way is to load the model using FluxPipeline.from_pretrained() with the correct parameters, then save it out to a subdirectory on disk with FluxPipeline.save_pretrained().
-Here, I saved it to "./saved_model".
+There are a few ways to deal with this but one way is to load the model using `FluxPipeline.from_pretrained()` with the correct parameters, then save it out to a subdirectory on disk with `FluxPipeline.save_pretrained()`.
+Here, I saved it to `./saved_model`.
 Before saving, run a test generation locally that outputs a PNG file.

 Now, FLUX is a gated model, meaning it is openly accessible but you need to login to HF first- no anonymous access.
 So make sure you have an HF account.
 Then, install the Hugging Face CLI: